 During the Meeting

-Count the vote and when you’re done discreetly pass on a note saying who won to the club President when the General Evaluator does his or her report.
-You can also mention some of them to the President during the break.
+Count the vote and when you’re done discreetly pass on a note saying who won to the club President in advance of their final club business slot.

 After the meeting